twgd/twgd/README.md

 <br />

-✨ I'm a **web developer** from Taiwan and technical writer passionate about **building better websites** that have lightning fast and resilient **user experience**.
+✨ I'm a **web developer** from Taiwan and **technical writer** passionate about **building better websites** that have lightning fast and resilient **user experience**.

-I advocates for writing Good Code with Tests to improve **code confidence** and **thinking strategically** to be an efficient programmer.
+I advocate writing Good Code with Tests to improve **code confidence** and **thinking strategically** to be an efficient programmer.

-I love exploring web technologies, and sharing my knowledge with others on my Blog.
+I love exploring web technologies, and sharing my knowledge with others on [My Blog](https://www.twgd.me/posts).
 I'm looking to collaborate on cool web apps!

 <br />